EverQuest II expansions: Altar of Malice

 Altar of Malice, the eleventh expansion pack, includes several new zones, one new playable race, several new avatars, new raids, and a raise in level cap to 100.

-Added new prestige sub class tab.
+The expansion adds new prestige sub class tab.

 Terrors of Thalumbra

 Terrors of Thalumbra is the twelfth expansion pack to EverQuest II that was released on November 17, 2015.
 The expansion offers max-level characters a new underground zone for exploring and questing, new signature quest lines for both adventurers and crafters, new creatures, a large contested zone, and new dungeons (six advanced solo, 13 heroic, three x4 raids, and one x2 raid).
 The expansion also has content for those below level 100, including level-agnostic dungeons (scaling from levels 20 to 94), a revamped deity system, new best-in-slot relics, and a new item infusion upgrade system.

 Kunark Ascending

 Kunark Ascending is the thirteenth expansion pack to EverQuest II that was released on November 15, 2016.
 The expansion features 1 new overland zone, 12 new heroic zones, 8 solo zones, 4 advanced solo zones, 6 raid zones, over 50 solo quests, over 65 collection quests, an "Epic 2.0" signature quest for each adventure archetype, 4 new Ascension classes (a new way to customize combat), new tradeskill recipes and tradeskill signature quests, gear to upgrade mercenaries, a wardrobe feature to organize appearance gear, and updates to the combat UI (User Interface).